 - Any additional medical conditions you may have

 - Your personal preference

-If you are interested in a mandibular advancement device in Castle Rock or Denver, Colorado, we would be happy to schedule an appointment for you with Refresh Snoring and Sleep Apnea Center and see if it is the right treatment option for you or a loved one who has obstructive sleep apnea.
+If you are interested in learning more about a mandibular advancement device in Castle Rock or Denver, Colorado, we would be happy to schedule an appointment for you at Refresh Snoring and Sleep Apnea Center to see if it is the right treatment option for you or a loved one who has obstructive sleep apnea.